Tams3d/T3D-GN-Presets/README.md

 ## :infinity: Github Repository Changes

-  - Added `Experimental` Branch
+  - Added `Experimental` Branch.
-  - Added `Development` Branch
+  - Added `Development` Branch.
   - Branches are allocated based on usability and developments.
     * [Master](https://github.com/Tams3d/T3D-GN-Presets/tree/Master) - New Releases with major changes and added Support.
     * [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) - Most Frequent Updates have the latest features and while there might be bug fixes too, they are unstable.
     * [Development](https://github.com/Tams3d/T3D-GN-Presets/tree/Development) - Contains Incomplete codes, To-do works and preview checks.
-(Not Intended For Public Use, Strictly Only for Developers)
+(Not Intended For Public Use, Strictly Only for Developers).
    - Commits with completed changes will be moved from the `Development` Branch to the `Experimental` Branch after Verification.
    - `Experimental` Branch has upcoming developments which are expected to come in the `Master`
    - Commits for `LTS` should be labelled and tested intensively to avoid conflicts.
 These Commits are allowed to be Developed in `LTS` Branch via Pull requests.